BriceChivu/Products_damage_claims/README.md

 * On the bottom left corner, we have the claims in regards to their respective orderline.
 * Lastly, the graph at the bottom right corner is displaying the claims value per consignee.

 One can easily note that 1 orderline (80202555) contributes for a huge percentage of the claims value (more than 60%).
 This orderline contains Lancome products and was shipped to the consignee Shilla on February 5th.
-It is clear that this orderline distorts the analysis.
+It is clear that this orderline distorts the analysis (outlier).
 Let's try to exclude it from the graph.

 #### a. ii.
 Claims value without 80202555

 <img src="https://github.com/BriceChivu/Products_damage_claims/blob/main/Pictures/Damage%20claims%20without%20orderline%20Tableau.png" alt="alt text" width="995" height="528">

 Even with the orderline 80202555 removed, Skin Care is still the number 1 product type in terms of claims value.
 The top 3 consignees are Shilla, Heinemann, and DFA Macau.
-That's interesting but we are missing some elements here.
-Maybe Shilla is just ordering a lot of very expensive Skin Care products... <br/>
 To complete the full picture, we need to add the **number of claims** into the analysis.

 #### b.
 Number of claims